dianetoggl/odin-recipes/README.md

-This is a project which will showcase receipes
+This is a project which will showcase recipes